vikbert/taskr/website/src/docs/getting-started.md

 `build` below the existing `default` task.
 We can then add a `cmds` attribute with a single command to build the program.

-Task uses [mvdan/sh](https://github.com/mvdan/sh), a native Go sh interpreter.
+Taskr uses [mvdan/sh](https://github.com/mvdan/sh), a native Go sh interpreter.
 So you can write sh/bash-like commands - even in environments where `sh` or `bash` are usually not available (like Windows).
 Just remember any executables called must be available as a built-in or in the system's `PATH`.